 Data Encryption Standard (DES) and the Advanced Encryption Standard (AES) are both supported in the Source Technologies secure MICR printers.
-The minimum Code Level support for AES is 8.5j.
+The minimum code level support for AES is 8.5j.
 Levels 8.5i. and lower only support DES.

 DES originated at IBM in 1977 and was adopted by the U.S. Department of Defense.
 The controlling standards for DES are ANSI X3.92 and X3.106 and in the Federal Information Processing Standard (FIPS) 46-3 standard.
-An alternative to DES, called Triple DES, is not supported in our Secure MICR printers.
+An alternative to DES, called Triple DES, is not supported in Source Technologies' secure MICR printers.